 The conker holds endless arty potential, one of our favourites is a doll’s house chair.
 Simply collect the shiniest conkers you can find and then carefully stick 4 toothpicks underneath to make legs and an arc of toothpicks around the top to create a chair back.
 Weave wool in and out of the arc of toothpicks and hey presto; a beautiful doll-sized chair!

 The Nature’s Calendar project tracks the effects of weather and climate change on wildlife across the UK – its records date all the way back to 1736!
-Spotting your first ripe horse chestnuts is one of 69 wildlife events recorded for the project.
+Spotting your first ripe horse chestnuts is one of over 150 wildlife events recorded for the project.

 Join Nature’s Calendar to record your sightings - every record is important.
 The data recorded helps us to better understand the effects of climate change and other patterns in the natural environment.
-By taking just a few minutes to share what you see, you'll be adding to hundreds of years' worth of important data for studies worldwide.
+By taking just a few minutes to share what you see, you'll be adding to hundreds of years' worth of important data.
 We couldn't do this work without you!